- Helps to maintain healthy hormone balance

 High blood sugar, high blood pressure and even diabetes-related misuse of glucose have been shown to be treatable with moderate doses of inositol supplements.[xiv]

-Inositol has potent anti-anxiety effects in high doses (around 4 g to 18 g daily).
+Inositol has potent calming and stress-reducing effects at high doses (around 4 g to 18 g daily).
 The first study to show this was an animal study, which showed that rats performed better in stress-response tests after having been treated with inositol.[xv]
-Further human studies have shown that inositol is as at least as effective as a common prescription SSRI (medication used for depression), with fewer reported side-effects.[xvi]
+One human study indicated that inositol is may be at least as effective as a common medication used for stress, with fewer reported side-effects.[xvi]

-At least human study has shown the potential antidepressant use of inositol.
-With high doses of 12 g daily, for 4 weeks, symptoms of depression were significantly reduced.[xvii]
+At least human study has shown the potential mood-boosting effects from using inositol.
+In the study, high doses of 12 g daily, for 4 weeks, significantly reduced symptoms of depression in the participants.[xvii]

-However, the anti-depression effects do not seem to work in people who are diagnosed with depression and are resistant to SSRI treatment.[xviii]This suggests that the anti-anxiety effects of inositol are related to serotonin in the brain.
+However, these mood-boosting effects do not seem to work in people who are diagnosed with depression and are resistant to SSRI treatment.[xviii]This suggests that the anti-anxiety effects of inositol are related to serotonin in the brain.